unalkalkan/AnkiDroid-Companion/README.md

 ## Limitations & Improvements

 - **Android API Level**: Only Android 13 and 14 is supported at the moment.
 Since this was a weekend project for me (who had no prior knowledge about the Android Ecosystem), I didn't had the opportunity to test the app below these API Levels.
-If you like to try out the lower APIs and see if they work, that means a lot.
+If you like to try out the lower APIs and see if they work, give it a try!

+- **Minimalistic Card Support**: Currently this app only supports simple cards with small texts that doesn't include any HTML.
+If your case involves complex scenarios, you can try to implement them or create an issue for someone with more time to pick up.

+- **Skipping Cards**: Skipping cards was not something that came to my mind just until now, we need to came up with a way to do this since when a skip is needed its going to be a pain with the current setup.

 - **New Study Interval**: Currently when you finish a deck, it will wait for 8 hours and check again to see if you have new cards to study.
-I plan to add this as a setting to the app but had no time so far.
+I plan to add this as a setting to the app so you can change it, but had no time so far.

 - **Embedded Strings:** There are _so many_ embedded string inside the app.
 I know that one should move them to resouces/string.
 But had no time either.